drorseltzer/doubleuc/readme.md

 It's doing all the heavy lifting and boiler plates code that WC APIs has.

-It's purpose it to simplify, make it easier, to create a small web building block to use anywhere.
+It's purpose it to simplify & make it easier to create a small web building block to use anywhere.

 #### Small Web Building Block?
 well in my perspective, web components hasn't lifted as it should have been.

-one of the reasons are that u can do all in any frontend modern framework.
+one of the reasons is that it's easy to do all in any frontend modern framework.

-but, the use of multiple frameworks under the same app has increased and still is.
+but, the use of multiple frameworks on the same app has increased in the recently years.

-big and complex state managed components are most likely will be build on top of smaller components that are also built from smaller components, what if we need to migrate, update and maintain across different frameworks?
+big and complex state managed components are most likely to be build from smaller components that are also built from smaller components, why it needed to migrate, update and maintain components across different frameworks?

-if we can break down our smallest blocks in the chain - the ones without too much state managing or much logic - a pure ui function - this is the basic building block.
+if we can break down component to his smallest building blocks - the ones without too much state handling or much logic - a pure ui function - this is the basic building block.

+modern framework should manage components state, but why waste time on pieces of the app that should look, feel and behave exactly the same across the app on multiple frameworks?

+**doubleuc is a pure ui functions generator tool**

 ## Features